-Late in the evening we arrived at a small khan something like an out-building to a farmhouse in England; this was the khan of Malacash: it was prettily situated on the banks of the river Peneus, and contained, besides the stable, two rooms, one of which opened upon a kind of verandah or covered terrace.
+Late in the evening we arrived at a small khan something like an outbuilding to a farm-house in England.
+This was the khan of Malacash: it was prettily situated on the banks of the river Peneus, and contained, besides the stable, two rooms, one of which opened upon a kind of verandah or covered terrace.
 My two servants and I slept on the floor in this room, and the four robbers or guards (as in common civility I ought to term them) in the ante-chamber.
-I gave them as good a supper as I could, and we became excellent friends.
-It was almost dark when we arrived at this place, but the next morning when the glorious sun arose I was charmed with the beautiful scenery around us.
+I gave them as good a supper as I could, considering it advisable to make friends with the mammon of unrighteousness, and I soon succeeded in my endeavours.
+It was almost dark when we arrived at this place, but the next morning, when the glorious sun arose, I was charmed with the beautiful scenery around us.
 On both sides banks of stately trees rose above the margin of a rippling stream, and the valley grew wider and wider as we rode on, the stream increasing by the addition of many little rills, and the trees retiring from it, affording us views of grassy plains and romantic dells, first on one side and then on the other.
-The scenery was most lovely, and in the distance was the towering summit of the great Mount Olympus, famous nowadays for the Greek monasteries which are built upon its sides, and near whose base runs the valley of Tempe, of which we are expressly told in the Latin Grammar that it is a pleasant vale in Thessaly; and if it is more beautiful than the valley of the Peneus, it must be a very pleasant vale indeed.
+The scenery was most lovely, and in the distance was the towering summit of the great Mount Olympus, famous nowadays for the Greek monasteries which are built upon its sides, and near whose base runs the valley of Tempe, of which we are expressly told in the Latin Grammar that it is a pleasant vale in Thessaly; and if it is more beautiful than this part of the valley of the Peneus, it must be a very pleasant vale indeed.

-I was struck with the original manner in which our mountain friends progressed through the country: sometimes they kept with us, but more usually some of them went on one side of the road and some on the other, like men beating for game, only that they made no noise; and on the rare occasions when we met any traveller trudging along the road or ambling on a longeared mule, they were always among the bushes or on the tops of the rocks, and never showed themselves upon the road.
+I was struck with the original manner in which our mountain friends progressed through the country; sometimes they kept with us, but more usually some of them went on one side of the road and some on the other, like men beating for game, only that they made no noise; and on the rare occasions when we met any traveller trudging along the road or ambling on a long-eared mule, they were always among the bushes or on the tops of the rocks, and never showed themselves upon the road.
 But despite all these vagaries they were always close to us.
 They were wonderfully active, for although I trotted or galloped whenever the nature of the road rendered it practicable, they always kept up with me, and apparently without exertion or fatigue; and although they were often out of my sight, I believe I was never out of theirs.
 Altogether I was glad that we were such friends, for, from what I saw of them, they and their associates would have proved very awkward enemies.
-They were curious wild animals, as slim and as active as cats: their waists were not much more than a foot and a half in circumference, and they appeared to be able to jump over anything; and the thin mocassins of raw hide which they wore enabled them to run or walk without making the slightest noise.
-In fact, they were agreeable, honest rogues enough, and we got on amazingly well together.
-I had a way of singing as I rode along for my own particular edification, and from mere joyousness of heart, for the beautiful scenery, and the fine fresh air, and the bright stream delighted me, so I sung away at a great rate; and my horse sometimes put back one of his ears to listen, which I took as a personal compliment: but my robbers did not like this singing.
+They were curious wild animals, as slim and as active as cats: their waists were not much more than a foot and a half in circumference, and they appeared to be able to jump over anything.
+Their white dresses and short petticoats or fustanellas gave them much the appearance of a party of young ladies who had escaped from the ballet of the opera, and were running wild among the rocks. thin mocassins of raw hide which they wore enabled them to run or walk without making the slightest noise.
+In fact, they were agreeable, honest rogues enough, and we got on amazingly well together; and in this way, after travelling for seven hours, we came within sight of the extraordinary rocks of Meteora.